wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 It's important to note that not every single promise needs a catch on the end.

-If we go back to our pizzas where we chained a bunch of promises together and modify the pizza with no toppings to instead pass the topping of "pineapple",
+Go back to our pizzas where we chained a bunch of promises together and modify the pizza with no toppings to instead pass the topping of "pineapple",

 ![](@attachment/Clipboard_2020-05-14-08-07-15.png) 3:59

-What happens there is we go through the chain of promises and then as soon as we hit the code where we try to make a pizza with a pineapple we get the uncaught i promise error.
+What happens there is we go through the chain of promises and then as soon as we hit the code where we try to make a pizza with a pineapple we get the "uncaught in promise" error.

 ![](@attachment/Clipboard_2020-05-14-08-08-07.png) 4:06

 So how do we catch the error?

 Does it mean we have to add a `catch` after each `then`?
 That would be annoying.
 Thankfully, the answer is no.

 You just need to put one catch at the very end that will be able to handle our error.